 Located in Albuquerque, the Veterans Integration Centers (VIC) Transitional Housing Program provides housing for up to one (1) year that enables Veterans or Veteran families to build an achievable plan leading to stable housing and financial independence.

-Our program also is unique to New Mexico in that we also are able to support Veteran families (up to 4) in a fully supportive living environment that allows families to remain housed together.
-So many times programs do not take into account the trauma which separating families can cause.
-As Veterans, we know no one serves alone and we will support Veteran families regardless of the difficulties they face.
+Our program is unique to New Mexico in that we can support Veteran families (up to 4) in a fully supportive living environment that allows families to remain housed together.
+So often, programs do not consider the trauma separating families can cause.
+As Veterans, we know no one serves alone, and we will support Veteran families regardless of their difficulties.

-Funded in large part by the US Department of Veteran Affairs Grant & Per Diem (GPD) Program, our Transitional Housing program is a true collaboration and model of community partnership that shows the need for nonprofits to work with other organizations in solving homelessness effectively.
-Case management teams work with over 100 community partners to ensure that Veterans, and their families, receive the necessary supportive services to improve their lives and gain their new found independence.
+Funded largely by the US Department of Veteran Affairs Grant & Per Diem (GPD) Program, our Transitional Housing program is a true collaboration and model of community partnership that shows the need for nonprofits to work with other organizations in solving homelessness effectively.
+Case management teams work with over 100 community partners to ensure that Veterans, and their families, receive the necessary supportive services to improve their lives and gain their newfound independence.